saad-khannn/project-tumapsafe/README.md

 ### Bill, a student
 Bill, is 18 years old and freshman at Temple University and he is a computer science major.
 He likes to watch films, play video games and hang out with his colleagues.
 Bill is from New York and lives in apartment in north Philadelphia near the university because of the time management.
 He walks to and from classes every day to save time and money.

+Bill is new to the city and he does not know the area where he lives that well.
+He takes 5 classes which he ends up going home late at night.
+Therefore, he wants to explore the city, so he needs help feeling safer when he is going back to his apartment.
+He wants to use technology which would help him to feel secure while walking and which area to avoid from the risk.

 ## Persona 3
 ### David
 ![User Persona Prof](User_Persona_Prof.png)